Why Low-Budget Google Ads Campaigns Fail So Quickly

 - Begin with Manual CPC or Enhanced CPC

-- Control bids at the keyword level
+- Control bids at keyword level

-- Stabilize structure and intent first
+- Stabilize structure first

 - Introduce automation only after consistency emerges